ams342t0/assorted-office-projects/README.md

-# vb6-projects
+# assorted office projects
-assorted vb6 projects
+collection of solutions used at work to help do certain things less inconveniently. never meant to be bug-free, clean and efficient; as long as the job gets done, it works.